Astro-drod/Astro-s-plant-and-zombie-spawner-PvZ-fusion-3.4.2-/README.md

 Welcome to the ultimate version of the Astro Spawner!
 This update brings massive performance boosts and exact Almanac names.

 ## 📝 Update Log
 * ⚡ **Instant Load :** The mod no longer scans 10,000 files!
 Thanks to Astro's custom ID mapping, the mod now loads in 0.001 seconds without freezing the game.
-(Oyunun açılışındaki donma tamamen çözüldü, özel ID haritası eklendi).
 * 🧹 **Smart Almanac Names :** Machine code names are now perfectly matched with the in-game Almanac (e.g., `CherryBomb` is now exactly `Cherry Bomb`).
 * 🎯 **Clean Database :** Empty IDs are completely removed.
 Only the actual 443 plants/fusions and zombies are listed!
 * 🛠️ **Code Optimization:** The background code has been heavily optimized for maximum stability and zero crashes.